demisto/content-docs/docs/contributing/contributing.md

 - Sign the [CLA](https://github.com/demisto/content/blob/master/docs/cla.pdf): every contributor must sign our Contributor License Agreement in order for their contribution to be added to our content.
 - Monitor your Pull Request on GitHub and be ready for a demo: our Content team will add comments to the Pull Request, asking questions and requesting changes.
 At some point, we'll ask you to schedule a meeting to see an interactive demo, make sure you have a working installation of Cortex XSOAR with your pack fully configured.

+More details on the review process and valdiation steps are availble on [GitHub](https://github.com/demisto/content/blob/master/CONTRIBUTING.md)

 ### For Certified packs only:
 - Provide us credentials for a test environment: if your Pack includes an integration, we'll need credentials (i.e. API keys) to access a SaaS test/demo environment of your Product from Cortex XSOAR in order to run our nightly build.
 Please work with your Palo Alto Networks alliance team contact to securely provide such credentials to us.